mahjongg2/TZXDuino-Pico/README.md

 Also I changed all the (1206 size) resistors to the more common 0805 size so from jan 10, 2023 the files here are for revision 1,2

 I added a .png picture showing a 3D preview of a partially built up TZXDuino-pico, but the only parts missing are the Arduino-nano, and the two buttons.
-See TZXDuino-nano preview.
+See TZXDuino-pico preview.